Synchronization gauge field, standing waves and one-way-speed of light: Conclusion

 \section{Conclusion}

-The present analysis suggests that the standing waves are never formed in the superposition of incident and reflected waves unless the synchronization gauge vanishes i.e. unless the one-way speed of the signals in two directions is the same.
-For non-vanishing synchronization gauge the resultant wave formed in a superposition of incident and reflected waves will be characterized by zero amplitude at locations $x = 0, \lambda/2, \lambda, \, ...,$ similar to the nodes of standing waves, and the resulting wave travels between two minima.
+In conclusion, the present analysis suggests that the standing waves are never formed in the superposition of incident and reflected waves unless we fix the synchronization gauge so that the one-way speed of the signals in two directions is the same.
+For general non-vanishing synchronization gauge parameter the resultant wave formed in a superposition of incident and reflected waves will be characterized by zero amplitude at locations $x = 0, \lambda/2, \lambda, \, ...,$ similar to the nodes of standing waves, and the resulting wave travels between two minima.
 There will be no fixed anti-nodes, the location of the maxima depends on the AVS synchronization gauge.
-Such behaviour is not consistent with the observations.
+Such behavior is not consistent with the observations.

 A true gauge field should not affect any physical observable.
 The gauge characteristics of the AVS synchronization field is thus questionable.
 The AVS synchronization field originates from the invariance of physical laws under a coordinate transformation.
 However, such coordinate transformations are not as innocuous as they may appear at first sight.
 For instance, the magnitude of $\xi$ needs to be less than 1, otherwise, the velocity will become negative.
-So $\xi$ is not arbitrary, rather it may be restricted by various physical consideration.
+So $\xi$ is not arbitrary.
+In fact there is absolutely no reason why speed of light in one direction should be different from that in another direction.
+Malament argued that the Einstein synchronization is uniquely definable from the causal structure (the causal connectivity of events) of Minkowski space-time \cite{Malament77}.
+Malament reached his conclusion assuming the causal automorphism, i.e. all pairs of world points on an orthogonal hyperplane are mapped to another orthogonal hyperplane as well as mapped to itself (though several researchers found the stated assumptions of causal automorphism to a near-tautology \cite{Anderson1977, Redhead93, Grunbaum01}).

 The present analysis suggests that Einstein's synchronization is the only acceptable synchronization technique.
 This finding has many implications.
-For instance, if the conventionality issue becomes non-existent, the distant simultaneity becomes a law of nature itself and Lorentz transformation remains the only acceptable relativistic transformation leaving aside several others proposed.
+For instance, if the conventionality issue becomes non-existent, the distant simultaneity becomes a law of nature itself and Lorentz transformation remains the only acceptable relativistic transformation leaving aside various others proposed.
+The present finding eliminates the (unphysical) synchronization gauge freedom of special relativity. \\ \ack{ The authors thank the anonymous reviewers for the comments that helped to correct and improve the manuscript.
+BR likes to thank IUCAA (Pune, India) for their hospitality during his stay there under the visiting associateship programme.}